Buy a Government Property

 Shared Equity Scheme

 The Shared Equity Scheme is an alternative home purchase opportunity for social housing tenants.
-The Scheme began operating in May 2010 and has been made possible through a partnership between Housing ACT and IMB Limited.
+The scheme is possible through a partnership between Housing ACT and IMB Limited.

 More information and assistance on how to buy a Government property can be obtained by contacting Housing ACT.